sapio-lang/sapio/docs/learn-sapio/src/ch04-00-sapio-fun-profit.md

 # Sapio for Fun (and Profit)

 In this section, we're going to build a simple option contract.
-This sort of contract could be used, for example, to make an on-chain asyncronous offer to someone to enter a bet with you.
+This sort of contract could be used, for example, to make an on-chain asynchronous offer to someone to enter a bet with you.

 Then, you'll have some challenges to modify the contract to extend it's